pirogram/pirogram-content/books/programming-with-python/025-list-of-values/topics/040-list-indexing.md

   One way to think about this list is that these are the five websites open in my browser right now.
 Another way to think about it is the sequence in which these websites are open in the browser.
 For example, 1st tab has `'www.gmail.com'`, 2nd tab has `'www.pirogram.com'`, last tab has `'atom.io'` etc.

   Here is an example that shows how you can retrieve the item at position 2 from the list.
 The general syntax is `list_name[position_number]`.
-So, position 2 for our list of websites, it would be `websites[2]`.
+So, to get website at position 2 from our list, we could use `websites[2]`.

 ---
 type: live-code